lm934/Product_SalesForecasting_PP/README.md

 **Objective:**

 In this data science project, the goal is to predict future sales for product and service-based businesses.
-The prediction factors include advertising expenditures, audience segmentation, and advertising platforms.
+The prediction factors include Data-Related Challenges, External Factors Affecting Sales, and adapt to changing market dynamics effectively.

 **Scope:**